Wafaa Hasan

 Ph.D., English and Cultural Studies

-Assistant Professor (Teaching Stream), University of Toronto
+Assistant Professor (Teaching Stream)

-Women and Gender Studies Institute, University of Toronto (St. George Campus)
+Women and Gender Studies Institute, University of Toronto, (St. George Campus)

 “Dr. Hasan carries such a tremendous amount of passion for what she lectures about, and it is extremely evident through her detailed notes, the relevant and interesting readings, guest speakers and even through her own experiences.
 She has created a classroom environment that I have never had during my 4 years as a sociology student.”